 During our vacations in Cancun, we have discovered tips, tricks and warnings to be aware of so that you can save a few pesos and thoroughly enjoy your stay.
+We have been several times over the years and learn a little bit more each time we travel to Cancun.

 7. Time flies.
 Expect that you'll spend about twice as long to do something -- anything.
 If you are told your outing will be about 90 minutes, it very well could be three hours.
 A five-minute wait in line, will inevitably be 10 minutes or longer.
 It's called Mexican time or Caribbean time.
 Try not to get too frustrated.